Veronikaktsv/Sysmon-Event-Log-Analysis-Detection/README.md

 ## Notes

-- Event ID `4672` (Privilege Escalation) is usually found in Windows Security Logs, not Sysmon.
-Use Security `.evtx` logs to detect it.
+- Event ID `4672` (Privilege Escalation) is typically found in Windows Security logs, not Sysmon logs.
+Use Security XML logs to detect this event.
-- Detection rules in `detect_suspicious_events()` are basic — adjust for your environment.
+- Detection rules in `detect_suspicious_events()` are basic and for demonstration — customize them for your environment.
-- Intended for learning and demo purposes.
+- Intended for learning and demo purposes only.
-  For production, add:
+  For production, consider:
-    - Error handling
+    - Robust error handling
-    - Log storage
+    - Persistent log storage
     - SIEM integration

 ---

 ## Future Improvements
-- More detection rules mapped to MITRE ATT&CK
+- Add more detection rules mapped to MITRE ATT&CK framework
 - Export alerts to `.log` or send via Email/Slack
-- Web dashboard for interactive viewing
+- Develop a web dashboard for interactive viewing
-- Real-time log ingestion
+- Support Real-time log ingestion and alerting

 ---